ssbc/ssb-db/README.md

 ```

 If `count` option is true, then each message will contain a `count`
-it's decendant messages.
+it's descendant messages.
 If `parent` is true then each level will have
 `parent`, the `id/key` of it's parent message.

+## Stability

+Stable: Expect patches, possible features additions.

 ## License